meteor/tutorials/content/angular/step04.md

 We can solve this by sorting the results using the `createdAt` field that is automatically added by our new code.
 Until now you probably used Angular sort filter to do so. you can still use that here, but we are going to use a different method because it is better for real world use cases.

-Replace the `Tasks` collection variable with a function inside our `$meteor.collection` service call.
+Replace the `Tasks` collection variable with a function inside our `tasks` helper.
 The function will return a the result of calling the `find` function with the `sort` parameter on our `Tasks` collection, like that:

 {{> DiffBox tutorialName="simple-todos-angular" step="4.3"}}